Alexander-Herranz/ERC20DividendPayingToken/README.md

 #### Original code commented (by the moment)
 In order to make it easier to compare the current code, with the original one, I let the original code commented over the current line code.
+I will remove the comments in the future to keep a clean codebase.